hartwigmedical/actin/algo/README.md

-ACTIVATING_MUTATION_IN_GENE_X | Activating mutation is found in gene X MUTATION_IN_GENE_X_OF_TYPE_Y | Specific mutation Y is found in gene X AMPLIFICATION_OF_GENE_X | Amplification is found in gene X FUSION_IN_GENE_X | High driver fusion with fusion partner gene X is found WILDTYPE_OF_GENE_X | No driver mutation or fusion is found in gene X EXON_SKIPPING_GENE_X_EXON_Y | High driver splice mutation in gene X in splice region of exon Y, or intra-gene fusion in gene X leading to skipping of exon Y.
+ACTIVATING_MUTATION_IN_GENE_X | Activating mutation is found in gene X MUTATION_IN_GENE_X_OF_TYPE_Y | Specific mutation Y is found in gene X AMPLIFICATION_OF_GENE_X | Amplification is found in gene X FUSION_IN_GENE_X | Driver fusion with fusion partner gene X is found | `WARN` in case of fusion with low driver likelihood WILDTYPE_OF_GENE_X | No driver mutation or fusion is found in gene X EXON_SKIPPING_GENE_X_EXON_Y | High driver splice mutation in gene X in splice region of exon Y, or intra-gene fusion in gene X leading to skipping of exon Y.
 MSI_SIGNATURE | MS Status = MSI